VinceZK/json-on-relations/README.md

 It acts more like a bridge which connects JSON with SQL DBs towards a niche area.
 The area, always mixed with other web-based applications, should be regarded as a separate one, which is the enterprise Line-of-Business applications.

+Here also gives an [example](https://vincezk.github.io/Portal/) on how to build a CRUD App with JSON-On-Relations.

 ## First Glance
 ### Define Your Entity